NVIDIA/spark-rapids-benchmarks/nds/README.md

 optional arguments:
-  -h, --help           show this help message and exit --template TEMPLATE  build queries from this template --streams STREAMS    generate how many query streams.
-If not specified, only one query will be produced.
+  -h, --help           show this help message and exit --template TEMPLATE  build queries from this template.
+Only used to generate one query from one tempalte.
+This argument is mutually exclusive with --streams.
+It
+                       is often used for test purpose.
+  --streams STREAMS    generate how many query streams.
+This argument is mutually exclusive with --template.
+  --rngseed RNGSEED    seed the random generation seed.

 ```